-callbackfn is called with four arguments: the previous Value (or value from the previous call to callbackfn), the currentValue (value of the current element), the currentIndex, and the object being traversed.
-The first time that callback is called, the previous Value and currentValue can be one of two values.
-If an initialValue was provided in the call to reduce, then previous Value will be equal to initialValue and currentValue will be equal to the first value in the array.
-If no initialValue was provided, then previous Value will be equal to the first value in the array and currentValue will be equal to the second.
+callbackfn is called with four arguments: the previousValue (or value from the previous call to callbackfn), the currentValue (value of the current element), the currentIndex, and the object being traversed.
+The first time that callback is called, the previousValue and currentValue can be one of two values.
+If an initialValue was provided in the call to reduce, then previousValue will be equal to initialValue and currentValue was provided in the array.
+If no initialValue was provided, then previousValue will be equal to the first value in the array.
+If no initialValue was provided, then previousValue will be equal to the first value and currentValue will be equal to the second.
 It is a TypeError if the array contains no elements and initialValue is not provided.